Most Americans have never heard of PennyMac, United Wholesale Mortgage, loanDepot, and Freedom Mortgage.

 These are just a few of the huge “non-bank” mortgage lenders that funded almost 60% of all mortgages last year.

-The only “non-bank” player that most Americans have heard of is Quicken Loans, and that is b/c of its massive amount of advertising and b/c it is now the largest mortgage lender in the world.
+The only “non-bank” player that most Americans have heard of is Quicken Loans, and that is because of its massive amount of advertising and because it is now the largest mortgage lender in the world.

-The non-bank vs. bank distinction matters b/c non-banks don’t sit on large amounts of cash, and many are currently reeling in the face of the current financial crisis.
+The non-bank vs. bank distinction matters because non-banks don’t sit on large amounts of cash, and many are currently reeling in the face of the current financial crisis.

 - “Non-Banks” or Mortgage Banks.
 These are entities that have only one function – originating, underwriting and funding mortgage loans.
 They hold no deposits and operate no other businesses – other than “servicing” (discussed below).
 They fund their loans using huge lines of credit called warehouse lines.
 They make money by selling the mortgages they fund on the secondary market – either by securitizing them or by selling them to other investors.
 If they can’t sell loans, they make no money.